Azure/AppService/_posts/2021-3-2-asmc-apex-domain.md

 category: certsdomains
 ---

 App Service Managed Certificate (preview) now lets you secure your apex domains on your web apps at no additional charge.
-This feature is similar to the current App Service Managed Certificate sub-domain support where you can create a standard certificate valid for six months and will automatically renew a month prior expiration.
-You will need to separately create an App Service Managed Certificate for each domain; wildcard certificate is not supported for this feature.
+This feature is similar to the current App Service Managed Certificate sub-domain support where you can create a standard certificate valid for six months which will automatically renew a month prior expiration.
+Your TLS/SSL bindings will also be automatically updated.
+If you have several domains, you will need to separately create an App Service Managed Certificate for each of them; wildcard certificate is not supported for this feature.

 ## Getting started

 ### Prior creating an App Service Managed Certificate
 Before you can create an App Service Managed Certificate, you need to [add an apex domain to your web app by mapping an A record and TXT record to your web app](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain#map-an-a-record).

-### Requirements to successfully create an App Service Managed Certificate <a name="success-requirements"></a>
+### Requirements to successfully create an App Service Managed Certificate for apex domains<a name="success-requirements"></a>
-Apex domains are validated with HTTP token validation, so you want to make sure that you have the following set up, otherwise your certificate validation will fail.
+App Service Managed Certificates for apex domains are validated with HTTP token validation, so you want to make sure that you have the following set up, otherwise your certificate validation will fail.

 1. You have the correct A record set in your DNS record.
 1. Your web app is accessible from the public network.
 You cannot validate your certificate if your web app is not accessible from the public network.